• Skip to Main Navigation

 Diversity, Equity, and Inclusion at MSFS

 MSFS is delighted to partner with the new Vice Dean on Diversity, Equity and Inclusion, Scott Taylor, as his office works to ensure that the Walsh School of Foreign Service is a diverse and inclusive community equipping global leaders for a pluralistic world.
-Read more about the University Leadership Council on Diversity, Equity and Inclusion in International Affairs Education’s work here.
+Read more about DEI efforts across SFS here.

 The MSFS Futures Scholarship